ABilevich/Adventure_SpringBoot_1/README.md

 instead of installing maven, we should be able to use ./mvnw

-# Running the app from comand line
+# Running the app from command line

-To Pachage teh app
+To Package teh app
 mvn package

 To run we can use either: